Hebrews Chapter Five

 Hebrews 5:7-10

-During the days of Jesus' life on earth, he offered up prayers and petitions with loud cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
-Although he was a son, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him and was designated by God to be high priest in the order of Melchizedek.
+During Yeshua's life on earth, he offered up prayers and petitions, crying aloud and shedding tears, to the One who had the power to deliver him from death; and he was heard because of his godliness.
+Even though he was the Son, he learned obedience through his sufferings.
+And after he had been brought to the goal, he became the source of eternal deliverance to all who obey him, since he had been proclaimed by God as a cohen gadol to be compared with Malki-Tzedek.

 Jesus was a man of prayer while He walked this earth and His Father heard.
 He submitted to the will of the Father in going to the cross on our behalf.
 In His obedience, He became our High Priest as appointed by the Father.